sabre1041/iot-ocp/README.md

 ## Setup

-An [init.sh](init.sh) script is available to quickly configure an OpenShift environment for the demo
+An [init.sh](init.sh) script is available to automate the provisioning process.
+Since the demonstration runs in the OpenShift Container Platform, an environment must be accessible.
+Execute this script on a machine with the OpenShift Command Line (CLI) tools already installed and authenticated to the platform

 Execute the script to setup the demo